PrometheanDissident/prometheandissident.github.io/pages/gender.md

 Decriminalization of prostitution, while increasing the size of the sex market, also led to a significant decline in reported rape offences<ref>https://conference.iza.org/conference_files/riskonomics2015/kastoryano_s6317.pdf</ref><ref>https://www.eurekalert.org/news-releases/718952</ref>.

-### <span style="background-color:orange">Polygamy</span>

-Women in polygamous marriage have worsened mental health as compared with women in monogamous marriages<ref>https://files.catbox.moe/18e4px.pdf</ref>.
-Children with polygamous parents had significantly worse mental health than those with monogamous parents<ref>https://bmcpregnancychildbirth.biomedcentral.com/articles/10.1186/s12884-021-04301-7</ref>.

-The vast majority of human societies have permitted polygamous marriages, but normative monogamy has become the norm more recently.
-Through suppressing intrasexual competition it reduces crime rates, including rape, murder, assault, robbery and fraud, as well as decreasing personal abuses.
-Through reducing the competition for younger brides, normative monogamy reduces the spousal age gap, fertility, and gender inequality.
-It also increases savings, child investment, and economic productivity through shifting male efforts from seeking wives to paternal investment.
-Through increasing the relatedness within households normative monogamy also reduces intra-household conflict, leading to lower rates of child neglect, abuse, accidental death and homicide<ref>https://royalsocietypublishing.org/doi/10.1098/rstb.2011.0290</ref>.

-Polygamy, through creating a social imbalance where a few economically well-off men marry many wives and many poor men marry late or never, results in more intergroup conflict<ref>https://journals.sagepub.com/doi/10.1177/0022002719859636</ref>.
-Polygamy helps to partially explain sex differences in mortality rates in some nations due to the intensity of male mating competition<ref>https://journals.sagepub.com/doi/full/10.1177/147470491000800205</ref>.

 ### <span style="background-color:orange">Birth Control</span>

 Publicly funded family planning has been shown to generate significant cost savings for the government<ref>https://doi.org/10.2307/2135837</ref><ref>https://doi.org/10.1111/J.1475-6773.2007.00702.X</ref><ref>https://doi.org/10.1353/hpu.0.0060</ref><ref>https://doi.org/10.2105/AJPH.2007.129353</ref>.
 For example, Foster et al. (2014) found that for every dollar spent on the family planning program it saved taxpayers $7.09.
 This was due to lower expenditures from STD testing and prevention of unplanned births<ref>https://onlinelibrary.wiley.com/doi/10.1111/1468-0009.12080</ref>.